smartdevicelink/sdl_evolution/proposals/0206-remote_atf_testing.md

 ## Alternatives considered

-Determine to use TCP and web-sockets for HMI communication by OEM.
+Investigated using TCP and web-sockets for HMI communication by OEM.